spectrocloud/librarium/packages/docs/content/03-cluster-profiles.md

 deployments.
 You can create as many profiles as required.
 Cluster profile can contain environment specific configuration and can be created to meet specific types of workload cluster deployment needs.
-As an example, you may create a Dev cluster profile with very basic configuration or a Prod cluster profile with additional security, monitoring and loggin layers.
+As an example, you may create a Dev cluster profile with very basic configuration or a Prod cluster profile with additional security, monitoring and logging layers.
 You may also build special purpose profiles to deploy workload clusters for use cases such as AI/ML, HPC etc.  Cluster profiles can be created to be of the type Core Infra, Add-on or Full.

 ![Cluster Profile Types](cluster_profiles.png)